The Magi and the Christmas

 would not have been publicizing that their son was the promised Anointed One.
 So

-it's not like they could follow the star to a general area and then ask around
+it's not likely that the Magi could follow the star to a general area and then ask around

 that.